NAMIC Multicultural Marketing Roundtable

 - Ninoska Zucconi, VP, Distribution Marketing Services, Univision Communications Inc.

-Cable companies, including MSO’s, networks and industry suppliers may submit digital entries for the Excellence in Multicultural Marketing Awards (EMMA).
-Winners will be acknowledged during the 27th Annual NAMIC Conference scheduled for October 8-9, 2013 at the Marriott Marquis in Manhattan as part of the communications industry’s Diversity Week.
+Cable companies, including MSO’s, networks and industry suppliers submitted digital entries for the 2013 Excellence in Multicultural Marketing Awards (EMMA).
+Winners were acknowledged during the 27th Annual NAMIC Conference on October 8-9, 2013 at the Marriott Marquis in Manhattan as part of the communications industry’s Diversity Week.